walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 limited to the public device, support, eligibility, session, and callback facts Core NFC exposes; entitlement and provisioning are verified separately in the approved signed build environment.
 Wi-Fi Aware remains unavailable until its platform adapter is installed.
-The SDK never silently substitutes an unselected method.
+Use `ProximityPresentationConfiguration.session` to select `.qr`, conventional `.nfc`, or `.provisionalNFCV2` with its compatible retrieval plan.
+An optional `qrFallback` is a separate nonempty conventional plan.
+Shared BLE policy and conventional NFC length limits must match across routes.
+The SDK prepares only viable selected routes.
 Perform a suggested permission or settings effect in app UI and report its privacy-safe outcome with `.reportRemediation`.
 The SDK alone advances protocol state.

 NFC card presentation requires Apple's managed HCE capability and a matching